Cleaner air in port cities, thanks to new trucks

 Improving Houston's air

-By the end of 2014, we expect to eliminate significant amounts of air pollution near Houston's port, including:
+Through this program, we expect to eliminate significant amounts of air pollution near Houston's port, including:

 - 1,638 tons of nitrogen oxide